burglabs/knowledge-xlab/docs/ai/understanding-ai.md

 ### Limits of contemporary AI

-- [The Nooscope Manifested: Artificial Intelligence as Instrument of Knowledge Extractivism](https://nooscope.ai) by by Matteo Pasquinelli and Vladan Joler
+- [The Nooscope Manifested: Artificial Intelligence as Instrument of Knowledge Extractivism](https://nooscope.ai) by Matteo Pasquinelli and Vladan Joler
 - [Article about the Nooscope](https://www.skynettoday.com/editorials/nooscope) by SkynetToday
 - [AI isn't as advanced as you think](https://onezero.medium.com/a-i-isnt-as-advanced-as-you-think-eeeaf4b085cf)
 - [Ist das wirklich ein Toaster](https://www.zeit.de/2019/47/kuenstliche-intelligenz-neuronale-netze-muster-erkennung-forschung) in German on Zeit Online